Quantum Supermaps are Characterized by Locality: Formalisation of Local Applicability

 \paragraph{Principle 1: Supermaps are Functions on Processes} The kind of picture usually drawn with the aim of capturing diagrammatically the concept of a supermap from the space of processes $\mathbf{C}(A, A')$ to the space of processes $\mathbf{C}(B , B')$ is some variation of the following As such our first step to characterising supermaps of type $\mathbf{C}(A,A') \rightarrow \mathbf{C}(B,B')$ is to consider functions of the same type $\mathbf{C}(A,A') \rightarrow \mathbf{C}(B,B')$.
 More generally for $K \subseteq \mathbf{C}(A,A')$ and $M \subseteq \mathbf{C}(B,B')$ the first step is to consider functions $S:K \rightarrow M$ from the set $K$ to the set $M$.

-\paragraph{Principle 2: Supermaps Can be Extended to Functions on All Bipartite Processes} When we say that we wish for the map $S:\mathbf{C}(A,A') \rightarrow \mathbf{C}(B,B')$ to be locally applicable, we mean that we wish to formalise the following picture: The next step toward such a formalisation is to specify for each $X,X'$ the action of $S$ when applied to the $A,A'$ part of any morphism $\phi \in \mathbf{C}(A \otimes X, A' \otimes X')$.
+\paragraph{Principle 2: Supermaps Can be Extended to Functions on all two-input/two-output Processes} When we say that we wish for the map $S:\mathbf{C}(A,A') \rightarrow \mathbf{C}(B,B')$ to be locally applicable, we mean that we wish to formalise the following picture: The next step toward such a formalisation is to specify for each $X,X'$ the action of $S$ when applied to the $A,A'$ part of any morphism $\phi \in \mathbf{C}(A \otimes X, A' \otimes X')$.
 Consequently we say that a locally-applicable transformation must be equipped with a family of extended functions $S_{XX'}: \mathbf{C}(A \otimes X, A' \otimes X' ) \longrightarrow \mathbf{C}(B \otimes X, B' \otimes X' )$ for every $X,X'$.
 For the generalised case of supermaps of type $S: K \rightarrow M$ we instead require the specification of a function $S_{X,X'}:K_{X,X'} \rightarrow M_{X,X'}$ for every $X,X'$ with $K_{X,X'}$ some extension set for $K$ and similarly for $M$.
-We now will need to find a way to enforce these extensions behave \textit{as if} they are applied locally.
 For readability we will from now on notate the action of such a family of functions in the following way where the dotted lines express the idea that the wires they connect are to be interpreted as auxiliary systems.
+Formally, the dotted lines simply allow us to denote diagrammatically which systems are the $X$ and $X'$ of $S_{X,X'}$.
+Conceptually, the dotted wires for $X,X'$ are intended to be indicate that $S_{X,X'}$ ought not act on them.
+At this moment of the formalization however, we have not imposed any additional mathematical condition on these diagrams which encodes this concept.

 \paragraph{Principle 3: Supermaps Commute With Actions on Their Extensions} A key feature of a local operation is commutation with operations applied to auxiliary spaces, we generalise this notion of locality to input-output operations, informally we aim to capture the equivalence of the following two pictures: which can be formalised for functions on simple types $\mathbf{C}(A,A') \rightarrow \mathbf{C}(B,B')$ or on generalised types $K \rightarrow M$. \begin{definition}[locally-applicable transformations] Let $K_{-,=}$ and $M_{-,=}$ be extension sets, a locally-applicable transformation of type $S:K_{-,=} \longrightarrow M_{-,=}$ on a symmetric monoidal category $\mathbf{C}$ is a family of functions $S_{XX'}:K_{X,X'} \rightarrow M_{X,X'}$ such that for every $g:X'\otimes Z \rightarrow Y'$, $f:Y \rightarrow X \otimes Z $, and $\phi:A \otimes X \rightarrow A' \otimes X'$ then